Information Regarding Community Based Mental Health Services

 When to Contact Emergency Services

-Contact emergency services immediately if your child or someone else is in immediate danger, including situations such as:
+Contact emergency services immediately if your child or someone else is in immediate danger, including:

 - Threats of suicide or self-harm

-- Severe emotional distress where the child cannot stay safe
+- Severe emotional distress where safety cannot be maintained

 Boston Emergency Services Team (BEST)

-BEST is part of the Community Behavioral Health Center (CBHC) network in the Boston area, designed to offer urgent behavioral health support outside of an emergency room when possible.
-Boston Medical Center
+BEST is part of the Community Behavioral Health Center (CBHC) network.
+Learn more at Boston Medical Center CBHC